 • Program breakdown adherence: Weeks 1-2 assess fitness level post-graduation with 5-6 exercises (Cardio plus resistance), Weeks 3-4 progress in duration and number of days of exercise, Weeks 5-6 further progress the duration of the aerobic and resistance training workouts by splitting them into separate days to achieve guidelines and manage time.
 Weeks 7+ introduces a 5th day of exercise and interval based aerobic exercise along with adding variety to the resistance training while maintaining the same muscle group being worked.

-Preview the 16 workouts
+Preview the 16 exercise plans

 P4 Wk1-2: Cardio-Strength Start